Axles/Pitch40-Complete/README.md

 2. Install [Meteor Client](https://meteorclient.com/api/download?version=1.21.4) for 1.21.4
 3. Place `pitch40-addon-1.0.0.jar` from the build/libs folder into your `.minecraft/mods` folder
 4. Launch the game
+5. Select Multiplayer and click "ViaFabric" button and switch your version to 1.20.2
+6. Click the back arrow and join 2b2t as usuall

 ## Usage